-- The Marketplace Shuttle runs from Gondola Transit Exchange to Marketplace in the winter only.
+- Route 4 - Marketplace Shuttle runs from Gondola Transit Exchange to Marketplace in the winter only.

-- The Upper Village/Benchlands Shuttle runs from Gondola Transit Exchange to Blackcomb Mountain Base Lodge and the Benchlands year-round.
+- Route 5 - Upper Village/Benchlands Shuttle runs from Gondola Transit Exchange to Blackcomb Mountain Base Lodge and the Benchlands year-round.

-- The Lost Lake Shuttle runs from the Gondola Transit Exchange to Lost Lake Park in the summer only.
+- Route 8 - Lost Lake Shuttle runs from the Gondola Transit Exchange to Lost Lake Park in the summer only.

 Learn more about transit fares and passes.

-- GradPass: In an effort to promote safer and more sustainable ways to travel, the RMOW provides a special GradPASS to every graduating student at Whistler Secondary School that is good for two days of unlimited travel within Whistler in June.
+- GradPass: To promote safer and more sustainable ways to travel, the RMOW provides a special GradPASS to every graduating student at Whistler Secondary School.
+The pass is valid for two days of unlimited travel within Whistler in June.
 BC Transit’s GradPASS Program helps get students home safely at graduation time.

 - Request a stop: This convenient program is available to passengers after 9 p.m.
 Passengers who feel that their safety is at risk may ask their driver to stop between regular bus stops.
 Simply inform your driver at least one stop ahead of where you wish to get off.
 Your driver will let you off as close to your requested stop as possible.
 For safety reasons, passengers using wheelchairs or scooters may only stop at designated wheelchair-accessible bus stops.

 - Skis and Snowboards: Bring your skis/poles or snowboard on board with you.
-Please be mindful of other passengers and hold your skis/poles or snowboard safely in front of you, with skis tips pointing down.
+Please be mindful of other passengers and hold your skis and poles or snowboard safely in front of you, with skis tips pointing down.